mattia72/DRipGrepper/deploy/Deploy-Description.md

 - [ ] `Additional Options` has to have saved defaults also
 - [ ] drip icon in menu has no transparent background
 - [ ] history item delete mit `DEL` key, deletes the first item
-- [x] extension : file name not visible
+- [x] __extension__ : file name not visible
 - [x] --hidden not updated
-- [ ] if an opened history search item is changed to replace, results are empty.only if after refresh will grid filled
+- [x] if an opened history search item is changed to replace, results are empty. (after refresh will grid filled)
+- [ ] replace to empty string causes parser error if --pretty is set
+- [x] __extension__ : Open with settings changed from menu will overwritten on closing IDE